MicrosoftDocs/learn/learn-pr/azure/manage-azure-stack-hci-tenant-networks/includes/describe-implement-azure-stack-hci-tenant-virtual-networks.md

 - **Provider Address**: An IP address assigned to Azure Stack HCI cluster nodes based on their physical network infrastructure.
 Provider Addresses appear in network packets that are exchanged between the cluster nodes hosting the customers' VMs.
 The Provider Address is visible on the physical network but not to customer VMs.

 Customer Addresses are part of the customer's network topology, which is virtualized and decoupled from the actual underlying physical network topology.
-Its addressing scheme is implemented by Provider Addresses.
+Provider Addresses implement its addressing scheme.

 A virtual network consists of one or more virtual subnets.
 A virtual subnet emulates the Layer 3 (L3) IP subnet functionality for the VMs connected to it.
 It forms a broadcast domain (similar to a VLAN), with isolation that you can enforce by using either NVGRE or VXLAN.